DataKevc/DataKevc/README.md

-- Hi I’m @DataKevc, an active data analyst
+- Hi I’m @DataKevc, an active data manager
-- Looking to build applications and designs to help people understand the world better, data is my laguage of choice.
+- Looking to build applications and designs to help people understand the world better.
 - Currently using Excel, SQL, Python, and Tableau as my main tools

 <!---